 Look over the invitation and insert cards carefully to make sure spacing is correct.
-When drafting up proofs, sometimes an extra space might accidently get added.
+When drafting up proofs, sometimes an extra space might accidentally get added.
 This can be a very small error, but checking closely can ensure all spacing is as it should be.

 Confirm Venue and Address Spelling

 When proofreading, you’re easily able to notice an error in your names or general words because it’s something you are familiar with.
 The venue name and address is more likely to get missed.
 Double check that the full name, street address, city, and state are spelled out correctly.